 Desiccated coconut, cardamom, raisins, and other tasty ingredients are some yummy choices that you can pair with Payasam.
 Feel free to pick the ingredients that fit your taste.

-Don’t hesitate and explore how to make Nei Payasam right now!
+Don’t hesitate and explore how to make Tamil Payasam with carrots right now!

 Allow me to treat you to an outstanding Tamil sweet course, Puttu.
 This dessert has a tube-like shape with mouth-watering white color from coconut shavings and rice.
 The dish could have a sweet or savory flavor, depending on your preference.